-- Students meet with their academic advisor to verify that credit for this proposed portfolio would fit into their academic program, and to confirm their eligibility to petition for prior learning assessment (PLA)/portfolio credits. - Students may be directed by their advisor to contact the coordinator of undergraduate prior learning at 617.868.0141 or jeff. hogan@cambridgecollege.edu to obtain preliminary approval of the PLA proposal and guidance. - 3.
-Students construct their portfolio(s).
-Portfolios will consist of a professional resume; a body of pertinent documentation; a written learning narrative which details and demonstrates a student's mastery of the learning outcomes of the course or knowledge area for which they are building the portfolio. - 4.
-Once a portfolio is submitted, Cambridge College will identify a qualified subject matter expert who will review the portfolio and deliver an assessment of student mastery of the learning outcomes.
-Portfolios maybe recommended for credit, returned for additional work, or declined for no credit.
+- Student locates a course syllabus from a regionally accredited institution of higher education, with content and coverage that aligns with his/her knowledge, experience, and skills, and completes the credit predictor tool at https://earncollegecredit.org/ cambridge/ - Student meets with their academic advisor to verify that credit for this proposed portfolio would fit into his/her academic program, and to confirm their eligibility to petition for prior learning assessment (PLA)/portfolio credits. - Student contacts the coordinator of undergraduate prior learning at 617.868.1000 x1728 or jeff.hogan@cambridgecollege.edu to obtain preliminary approval of the PLA proposal and guidance. - 4.
+Student enrolls in the LearningCounts portfolio development course.
+This course will guide students through the preparation and compilation of components required for the evaluation of a portfolio through LearningCounts.
+Students must successfully complete the portfolio development course prior to submitting a portfolio, and the three portfolios included in the portfolio course tuition must be completed and submitted for review within 6 months of starting the course.

+- Student constructs their portfolio(s) through LearningCounts.
+Portfolios will consist of a written learning narrative which details and demonstrates a student's mastery of the learning outcomes of the course they are building the portfolio for. - 6.
+Once a portfolio is submitted, LearningCounts will identify a qualified subject matter expert, who will review the portfolio and deliver an assessment of student mastery of the learning outcomes.
+Portfolios will be recommended full credit (based on the number of credits the challenged course is worth) or no credit.